 - Boosts engine performance

 - Has Dual Bung Oxygen sensor ports

-With over 40 years worth of experience in the engineering area, Vance & Hines have produced some of the most powerful and innovative parts for motorcycles, and this dual exhaust is no exception.
+With over 40 years worth of experience in the engineering area, Vance & Hines has produced some of the most powerful and innovative parts for motorcycles, and this dual exhaust is no exception.